katajakasa/mumble_player/README.md

 # Installation

 1. Install Python 2.7 and if on windows, make sure the binaries end up in PATH.
+2. Install ffmpeg binary and make sure it is in PATH!
-2. Get [PyMumble](https://github.com/azlux/pymumble) from  and install it manually
+3. Get [PyMumble](https://github.com/azlux/pymumble) from  and install it manually
-3. Run `pip install -r requirements.txt` in project directory
+4. Run `pip install -r requirements.txt` in project directory
-4. Run client.
+5. Run client.
 See help with `python mumbleplayer.py -h`

 # Notes